hafizulwanandaputra/pectk-simklinik/README.md

 }
 ```

-To make websocket work properly (Linux):
+To make websocket and Puppeteer Cluster work properly (Linux as root):

-1. Allow the port to use websocket with the following command:
+1. Allow the port to use websocket and Puppeteer Cluster with the following command:
    ```
-   sudo ufw allow 8090/tcp
+   ufw allow 8090/tcp
-   sudo ufw allow 3000/tcp
+   ufw allow 3000/tcp
+   ufw allow 3001/tcp
    ```
-2. Install `pm2` with the following command (use `sudo` or log in as root):
+2. Install `pm2` with the following command:
    ```
    npm insall -g pm2
    ```
-3. Then, run websocket and enable automatic startup when restarting the server with the following command:
+3. Then, run websocket and Puppeteer Cluster and enable automatic startup when restarting the server with the following command:
    ```
-   pm2 start /path/to/websocket.js --name websocket
+   pm2 start /path/to/websocket.js --name ws-pectk-simklinik
+   pm2 start /path/to/puppeteer-pdf.js --name pdf-pectk-simklinik
    pm2 save
    pm2 startup
    ```
    After running `pm2 startup`, follow the instructions in the output.

-### Puppeteer for PDF export
+### Puppeteer Cluster for PDF export

-Export PDF documents on this system using [Puppeteer](https://github.com/puppeteer/puppeteer) which is a JavaScript library for Node.js.
-Make sure your server has Node.js.
-If you have any issues with Puppeteer, [please visit this page](https://pptr.dev/troubleshooting).
+Export PDF documents on this system using [Puppeteer Cluster](https://github.com/thomasdondorf/puppeteer-cluster) which is a JavaScript library for Node.js that can be run concurrently.
+Make sure your server has Node.js and Chromium or Google Chrome web browser.

 ## Progressive Web App (PWA) Setup